 Spring has bounded into the Portland area!
-As blossoms emerge, it’s time to conduct the following basic spring tree care tasks for the long-term health of your trees.
-So as to give your trees a long, productive growing season, it’s best to complete these tasks early in the season, in March and early April.
-Let’s take a look at the most effective spring tree care projects Portland homeowners and businesses can tackle to keep trees healthy this year.
+As blossoms emerge, it’s time for homeowners and businesses, to conduct the following basic spring tree care tasks for the long-term health of your trees.
+By tackling these five essential tree care tasks for spring in March and early April, you can ensure that your trees stay healthy and productive all year long.

-If you have questions about damage, call an experienced arborist for sound information.
-Our Portland ISA-certified arborists can recommend when to remove branches, when to add supportive cables, and when it’s best to remove the whole tree, rather than risk it crashing down in the next storm.
+If you have questions about damage or are in need of some Portland tree care advice, call an experienced arborist near you for sound information.
+Our Portland ISA-certified arborists can recommend when to remove branches, or when to add a tree cable support system, and if spring tree removal is best, rather than risk it crashing down in the next storm.

 Next, apply some mulch.
 Mulching trees helps to suppress weeds and retain moisture.
 It’s most important when you’re dealing with young trees (less than 10 years old), but older trees can benefit as well.
 The layer of mulch should be two to three inches thick and a couple of feet wide.
 Don’t let it touch the trunk directly, though, because this gives diseases an easy point of access.
 Leave an inch or two clear.

-Don’t water the tree until the soil thaws, or else you’ll just create runoff.
-Don’t let the tree dry out even when the weather is cool, though.
+Avoid watering the tree until the soil thaws, or else you’ll just create runoff.
+Avoid letting the tree dry out even when the weather is cool, though.
 You might have to water a few times a day.
 Deeply water any trees near areas where deicing materials were used.
 Watering it well helps to wash away the salt and minerals.
 Finally, adjust your sprinklers so they don’t create puddles or spray the leaves—wet foliage encourages disease.

 Fertilization can also be done in the spring months.
 Fertilizer is a good idea whenever soil lacks the macronutrients and micronutrients that trees need to thrive.
 To figure out if an established tree needs fertilization, observe its shoot growth, i.e., the growth that happens in a single year.
 In general, shoot growth of less than 2 inches indicates a fertilizer may be required.
 Of course, certified arborists take many other factors into account when prescribing the best fertilization approach.

-- Natural Mix: For us this is a compost tea mixed with Mycorrhizal Fungi.
+- Natural Mix: For us, this is a compost tea mixed with Mycorrhizal Fungi.
 This fertilizer combination is a more organic option that mimics nature.
-The Mycorrhizal Fungi helps with the absorption of the nutrients and, we have seen great results with their use of urban trees.
+The Mycorrhizal Fungi help with the absorption of nutrients and, we have seen great results with their use of urban trees.
 This application is somewhat custom and cannot be bought off of the shelf.

 - Tree Spikes: These are the most common option for a DIY fertilizer application.
-Tree spikes are soil form fertilizer which is formed in a spike shape which can be driven into the ground by hand (of at least in theory they can).
+Tree spikes are soil-form fertilizers that are formed in a spike shape that can be driven into the ground by hand (or at least in theory they can).